 - Human genetics

 Master of Science (M.S.) in Clinical Embryology

 The M.S. in Clinical Embryology typically runs 2-3 years in length and provides a thorough grounding in reproductive technology lab techniques as well as advanced coursework in developmental biology.
-This program is primarily designed for physicians, students interested in pursuing advanced research or professionals interested in senior-level positions at assisted reproductive technology (ART) laboratories.
+This program is primarily designed for physicians, students interested in pursuing advanced research and professionals interested in senior-level positions at assisted reproductive technology (ART) laboratories.
 While many students complete a thesis in their second year, some degree programs also offer a non-thesis option for students who wish to enter a non-academic field after graduation.

 Courses focus on analysis of human fertility, embryonic development and preservation of tissues.
-Students also learn laboratory techniques needed to work in an ART lab and courses often touch on the following topics:
+Students also learn laboratory techniques needed to work in an ART lab, and courses often touch on the following topics:

 - In-vitro fertilization

 Students interested in pursuing advanced research and teaching may wish to pursue a Ph.D. in Developmental Biology.
 Though there is no set length, students typically complete this program in 5-6 years.
 Doctoral candidates spend their first year taking advanced core courses and completing lab work in cell biology, biochemistry and genetics.
 In the latter half of this Ph.D. program, students teach undergraduate classes and concentrate on an area of research for their dissertation.